mongodb/docs/source/reference/glossary.rst

    hidden node
-      A member of a :term:`replica set` that cannot become primary and is not advertised as part of the set in the :term:`database command` :mongodb:command:`isMaster`, which prevents it from
+      A member of a :term:`replica set` that cannot become primary and is not advertised as part of the set in the :term:`database command` :mongodb:dbcommand:`isMaster`, which prevents it from
       receiving read-only queries depending on :term:`read
       preference`.